Getting Started

 Swath-Based Manual Point Editing

 Prior to doing manual editing, you may find it helpful to change your Depth Layer in the Project Layers Dock to Shallow or Deep (1).
-This will draw your attention to all of the spikes on the top of the surface or bottom of the surface, respectively.
+This will draw your attention to all of the spikes on the top of the grid or bottom of the grid, respectively.
 Note that any edits you make will flag the QPD points on save, and all depth layers will update on save to reflect those changes.

 To do Swath-Based Manual Point Editing, select a line for editing either by selecting on the file in the Project Sources Raw Sonar Files tree view (1) or by clicking on one of the tracklines visible in the 4D Scene (the tracklines will need to be checked on in the Project Sources Window).
 Then, activate the Swath Editor in the Toolbar or press the '1' key.
-This will load the number of pings defined by the Buffer Width (4) into the Swath Editor (3) and will visualize the points in the 4D Scene; red and green points are port and starboard soundings respectively, where as grey points show soundings that have been rejected.
-To work extensively with Swath Editing, you may choose to resize or undock, resize, and reposition the Swath Editor Window.
+This will load the number of pings defined by the Buffer Width

 Overview of the Qimera interface when using Swath Editing.
 Box 1 shows the line selected for editing.
 Box 2 indicates the Swath Select Mode.
 Box 3 and the red arrow indicate the position of the Swath Editor Window.
 Box 4 shows the location of the Buffer Width.
 Box 5 shows the location of the button used to undock the Swath Editor Window.

-In the Swath Editor, use Erase Invalid Mode or Select Invalid Mode to reject soundings.
+In the Swath Editor, use Erase Invalid Mode

 Using Erase Invalid Mode to "erase" and reject soundings.